chucknorris-io/client-java/README.md

 // get a random joke with a specifc category
 Joke joke = client.getRandomJoke("dev");

-// search jokes with free-text search
+// search jokes with free-text
 List<Joke> jokes = client.searchJokes("developer");

 // get a list of available categories